marisanest/aktiv.labor/README.md

 ## PRODUCTS

-In response to this challenge, we developed three tool:
+In response to this challenge, we developed three tool: Höribus, Orienta and Distanzo.
+Höribus...

-All tools content Ardunio Hardware and Software.
+Watch our product [video]() to get a better insight, how these tools work.

-## HARDWARE
+## HARDWARE & SOFTWARE

+All tools content Ardunio hardware.
+To be able to run the code on these tools, the follwing hardware is needed for each tool.

-### 1. Höribus
+#### Höribus

+* Arduino Uno
+* Adafruit Music Maker MP3 Shield
+* Adafruit Mono Amplifier
+* 3-axis Accelerometer
+* SD card
+* 9V Battery
+* Speaker

-### 2. Orienta
+#### Orienta

+* Arduino Uno
+* Adafruit Music Maker MP3 Shield
+* Adafruit Mono Amplifier
+* Hall sensor
+* SD card
+* 9V Battery
+* Speaker
+* Magnet

-### 3. Distanzo
+#### Distanzo

+* Arduino Mini
+* Lidar sensor
+* 3-axis Accelerometer
+* 4 digit display
+* Switch
+* 9V Battery

+Watch our functional [video](https://vimeo.com/392459920) to better understand, how the hardware is tide together.

 ## INSTALLATION

 All tools are programmed with Arduino.
-So you first need to install the Arduini IDE on you computer.
+So you first need to install the Arduini IDE on your computer.
+Then you connect each tool with your computer and run the respective source code on them.
+For Höribus use the sound.io, for Orienta the path.io and for Distanzo the distance.io file.

 ## TEAM

-* Jacob Sasse (Product Designe)
+* Jacob Sasse (Product Design)
-* Katharina Bellinger (Product Designe)
+* Katharina Bellinger (Product Design)
-* Mattis Obermann (Product Designe)
+* Mattis Obermann (Product Design)
 * Marisa Nest (Computer Science)

 Contact us via aktiv.labor@gmail.org.